 Please tell us a little bit about yourself.

-What advice do you have for parents, coaches or sport administrators to improve inclusion in sport?
+What would you like to see parents, coaches or sport administrators do to improve diversity in sport?

 “If you can see it – you can be it.”
 This is the simplest way I can think of to make meaningful change in sport, by actively seeking and developing diversity in our leaders, decision-makers, and faces of sport.
 As an athlete playing multiple sports my entire life, I can count on one hand the coaches, managers, directors, scouts, skills coaches and trainers, and who were not white males.
 I think about the missed opportunities my teammates and I had to learn from other voices, to see other individuals in positions of power, and to encourage a safe space for diverse athletes to participate.
 It’s not only about putting diversity on display at the professional levels, the change is most meaningful and important at the grassroots levels where so many youth can be discouraged or stop playing sports before they can reap the benefits.

 “The pessimist complains about the wind.
 The optimist expects it to change.
 The leader adjusts the sails.”